unfinishedprogram/beat_map_generator/README.md

  - [ ] Implement distribution option
  - [ ] Make beats more lively by creating preset
  - [ ] Figure out how to remove the need for duplicating image and song for each map
- - [x] Benchmark generation to determine feasibility of realtime generation upon request server-side
+ - [ ] Implement variable BPM rate option
- - [x] Add support for walls
+ - [ ] Add firebase API implementation for automatic uplaod

- - [x] Allow for mixing of walls and notes
+# TO ADD TO DATABASE:

+ - Always both hands
+ - rate medium
+ - distribution random
+ - Rhythm regular
+ - Include